LEARNAcademy/syllabus/postgresql/queries.md

 #### Aggregate Functions: GROUP BY
 - Which region has the highest average gnp?
 (HINT: North America)
-- Who is the most influential head of state measured by population?
-(HINT: Jiang Zemin)
 - Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II)
 - What is the average life expectancy for all continents?
 - What are the most common forms of government?
 (HINT: use `count(*)`)